 How to get involved

-If you are a graduate research candidate enrolled at La Trobe, and your supervisor supports your application, you may be eligible for an internship.
-There are three ways in which you can apply or find an internship:
+If you are a graduate research candidate enrolled at La Trobe, and your supervisor supports your application, you may be eligible for an internship, please refer to the eligibility criteria for prospective applicants.
+Once you have determined your eligibility, there are three ways in which you can apply or find an internship:

 - Apply for an advertised internship project: Sign up to our mailing list indicating your name, student ID, department and school to receive an email notification each time an internship project in a relevant sector becomes available.
 If you believe you are suitably qualified for the project, please apply following the instructions in the internship advertisement.